Shreesh-Kulkarni/formal-verif/README.md

 # riscv-formal-verif
 A repository for formally verifying all the RISC-V cores I have designed.

-I would be including sample codes for common formal verification tests initally to get a hang of Yosys and Symbiyosys.
+I would be including sample codes for common formal verification tests initially to get a hang of Yosys and Symbiyosys.
 You can ignore these sample files for now.

 To run the program, you need to have a linux distribution installed preferably Ubuntu 16.04 onwards as YosysHQ docs doesn't support earlier versions.